Words that work for you

 Winning hearts & minds

 I’d develop the words I write for you based on what I believe to be the golden rules of copywriting.
 Each medium obviously has its own variation of these rules.
 For web content specifically, they’re about:

 1. Getting straight to the point: My opening words will answer the key questions your audience will be asking themselves: What’s it about?
 Is it for me?
 What’s in it for me?

 2. Ensuring your offer shines through: Most readers will first quickly scan your text.
 I’ll make certain they understand the main thrust of your offer from glancing at your headings and sub-headings.

 3. Holding people’s interest: No one reads great slabs of text.
 It’s a real turn-off.
 I’ll keep your sentences and paragraphs short (and sweet).
-I’ll also make certain that your content leads the eye from one point to the next in a totally logical manner.
+While I’m about it, I’ll make certain that your content leads the eye (and the brain) from one point to the next in a totally logical manner.